MackenzieAdams1/Salmon-Term-Project/README.md

 # Salmon-Term-Project
-Term project for ENSC 445 about salmon populations, flow, precipitation
+Term project for ENSC 445 about salmon populations, flow, and precipitation